Pulover/Class_Rebar/README.md

 ### Parameters
 * **Band** - 1-based index of a band to be modified.
-* **Property:       Enter one word from the following list to select the Property to be set** - Style, ID, Text, Size, Image, Background, MinWidth, MinHeight, IdealSize, Child (handle of control).
+* **Property** - Enter one word from the following list to select the Property to be set** - Style, ID, Text, Size, Image, Background, MinWidth, MinHeight, IdealSize, Child (handle of control).
 * **Value** - The value to be set in the selected Property.
 If Property is Style you can enter named values as in the InsertBand options, or an integer value.
 * **SetStyle** - Only valid if Property is Style.
 Determines whether to add or remove the styles.